 If these methods aren’t helping reduce your heel pain, make an appointment to see a specialist foot and ankle surgeon for additional treatments, which may include one or more of the following:

 Most patients respond well to these nonsurgical treatments for plantar fasciitis, but in a small number of cases where treatment fails to provide relief even after several months, your surgeon may want to discuss surgical options to resolve your heel pain.

-Drs.
-Cook and Nay at the San Juan Foot and Ankle Center in Montrose have considerable experience and expertise in treating patients with plantar fasciitis.
+Dr. Cook at the San Juan Foot and Ankle Center in Montrose has considerable experience and expertise in treating patients with plantar fasciitis.
 Call the center today, or book an appointment online.